ethereumproject/go-ethereum/README.md

 ## Ethereum Go (Ethereum Classic Blockchain)

-Official golang implementation of the Ethereum protocol supporting the original chain.
-A version which can **honestly** offer both a censorship resistant and unstoppable application platform for developers.
+Official Go language implementation of the Ethereum protocol supporting the _original_ chain.
+Ethereum Classic (ETC) offers a censorship resistant and powerful application platform for developers parallel to Ethereum (ETHF), while rejecting the DAO bailout.

-This is a project migrated from the now hard forked Ethereum (ETHF) github project, we will need to slowly migrate pieces of the infrastructure required to maintain the project.
+This project is migrated from the now hard-forked [Ethereum (ETHF) Github project](https://github.com/ethereum), and we will need to slowly migrate pieces of the infrastructure required to maintain the project.
 We will apply all upstream patches unrelated to the DAO HF while organizing development.

 Comments are being made in the codebase with the tag !EPROJECT recommending actions that must be taken to help complete the migration.